Available undergraduate programs at AWC

 See course descriptions and sample schedule.

-For more information, contact Clayton Kidd at email@example.com.
+For more information about this program, contact Jim Eustace at firstname.lastname@example.org.

 This degree program is ideal for helping to advance your career in business, government, nonprofit, health care or service industries.
 Through this interdisciplinary program, you will gain valuable knowledge to become an organizational leader who is well versed in leadership styles, communication strategies, resource management, project management and emerging technologies.
 It is highly recommended that you complete the Arizona General Education Curriculum prior to applying to this program.
 Complete the course requirements as outlined in the TAG agreement and the AGEC requirements to transfer up to 75 credit hours from the community college.
 Then, you can complete this bachelor's degree with 45 ASU credits.